omonimus1/blog-jade-rubick/content/posts/2014-06-24--infobits-for-information-flow/index.md

 <re-img src="infobits-edited.jpg"></re-img>

-## Even better
+## Considerations as you edit infobits

-* Consider how you want people to respond to the information.
+* How do you want people to respond to the information?
 Do you want it kept confidential?
 Do you want them to broadcast it to their team?
 Make that clear.
 * Consider whether this is for their information, or whether you want them to act upon it.
 If you call it infobits, the default is FYI.
 * You can often reinforce information flow from multiple angles.
 For example, tell the manager of the team what you’d like them to reinforce, but also send the team the information they need.
 People often need to hear things a couple of times, so this can be a way to reinforce that.